Amkette EvoTV: Features

 EvoView - Is the user interface which allows customization of the home screen for applications, videos, and weblinks.

 EvoRemote - is a feature packed remote control which has gathered much praise as being an intuitive and advanced method to interact with EvoTV and access all the features available on it.
 It comes with a touch sensitive button to control the movement of the EvoTV pointer.

 MyYTViewer - is an application that allows creation of live groups based on various criteria such as channels, category, terms and more for video from YouTube.

 Motion Gaming - allows users to play games with the motion of the remote control.

 EvoTV XL

 In December 2012 EvoTV XL a next generation EvoTV device was launched and received many positive reviews and awards.
 It supports better hardware specifications and Android 4.0.1 (ICS).
-Boxtv.com, an online media steaming service has made a custom application for EvoTV.
+Boxtv.com, an online media streaming service has made a custom application for EvoTV.
 EvoTV XL is also XBMC enabled.